-Valentine’s Day: how luxury brands are adapting to new forms of love
+Valentine’s Day: how luxury brands are adapting in 2024 to new forms of love

 Valentine’s Day celebrates lovers the world over.
 But what is love in a world of constant trends and evolutions?
 At a time when traditional norms are giving way to more fluid and relaxed forms of love, Generation Z is redefining the codes of intimacy and commitment.
 This transformation is also impacting the luxury goods industry, prompting major brands to rethink their strategies to better align themselves with these new emotional dynamics.